Dagger (mark): Modern usage

 The dagger is also used to indicate death, extinction, or obsolescence.
 The asterisk and the dagger, when placed beside years, indicate year of birth and year of death respectively.
 This usage is particularly common in German.
 When placed immediately before or after a person's name, the dagger indicates that the person is deceased.
 In this usage, it is referred to as the "death dagger".
-In the Oxford English Dictionary, the dagger symbol indicates an obsolete word.
+Death-related usages include: